Amulet-Team/Amulet-NBT/README.md

 `pip install amulet-nbt`

+## Documentation

+See our [readthedocs site](https://amulet-nbt.readthedocs.io/en/stable/) for the full documentation of this library.

 ## Development

 To develop the library you will need to download the source and run this command from the root directory.